4d/docs/website/translated_docs/ja/FormObjects/listbox_overview.md

 ```4d
  Case of
-    :(Form event=On Before Data Entry) // a cell gets the focus
+    :(FORM event.code=On Before Data Entry) // a cell gets the focus
        LISTBOX GET CELL POSITION(*;"lb";$col;$row)
   // identification of cell
        If(arrDate{$row}<Current date) // if date is earlier than today